 07 Dec How to Find the Right Office for your Business

 Consider your business model.
 The best way to do so is by going through the activity blueprint.
-Does the office space have all the necessary requirement?
-If you have a restaurant business then you will need to have a back door to the kitchen, accessible parking, main floor and entrance.
+Does the office space have all the necessary requirements?
+If you have a restaurant business then you will need to have a back door to the kitchen, accessible parking, main floor, and entrance.
 Go through the daily activity and motions, think of all requirements that your business needs and consider the fit.
 If you are missing electrical plugs or bright lighting these elements can be fixed but are they allowed to be fixed?
-You must consider the rules and regulation of the office space before committing to it.
+You must consider the rules and regulations of the office space before committing to it.

-Parking is one of the main issues in UAE, especially Dubai.
+Parking is one of the main issues in the UAE, especially in Dubai.
 For your business to run smoothly and for your clients and partners to have a pleasant experience it is important to consider the parking availability at the proposed location.
-Many tend to ignore or forget this key point; as a result they tend to suffer loss.
+Many tend to ignore or forget this key point; as a result, they tend to suffer loss.
 If parking is tight, is there a parking lot close by that can host employees and customers?

 4. Future Prospective

 Analyze the office space and consider if it offers you the ability for expansion.
-When entering a lease you binding your business to that space.
+When entering a lease you bind your business to that space.
 Businesses evolve and factors may change the space requirements.

 - Subletting: This is where you rent out part of the office space from another company.
 This option is cheap and requires minimum investment.
-The downside to this option is lack of control of the environment and in case of business growth you will need to find another office.
+The downside to this option is lack of control of the environment and in case of business growth, you will need to find another office.

 - Co-op: This is where two or more businesses rent out a large office space and share common facilities such as the pantry and reception area.
 Renting a large office with extended facilities can be of benefit.
-If you do not use the lunch room, you can turn in into another open office space for employees.
+If you do not use the lunch room, you can turn it into another open office space for employees.
 Renting out an office with complementary businesses will also benefit you.
 Consider partnering with an advertising firm or IT firm in order to increase business efficiency and get the most out of the situation.